eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 ### Overview

 - **Name:** EOSIO cross-platform wallet with advanced features such as recovery and SSI
-- **Brief Description:** We are building a cross-platform mobile blockchain and SSI wallet for EOSIO public chains like EOS, Telos and WAX.
+- **Brief Description:**

+We are building a cross-platform mobile blockchain and SSI wallet for EOSIO public chains like EOS, Telos and WAX.
 This can be used to s send tokens, sign dApp transactions, passwordless sign into web2 and web3 apps and share credentials.
 We plan to build several non-custodial recovery mechanisms: social recovery, security questions and hardware recovery.
 This recovery will allow users to recover both keys as well as sovereign data.
 Our experience in sovereign identity and design gives us the confidence needed to say we can do this.

 We see this project as an extension of the Wallet+ blue paper.
 We want to support the work of these SDK's by integrating early releases and giving feedback and potentially contributing to the development.
 We had already considered several of the features proposed in this blue paper: application registry, hardware wallets, account recovery, asset proxy/hosting service.
 While the initial proposal of Wallet+ is to support web applications, using react native we should be able to adopt the JavaScript/typescript packages for our application as well.
 This will also give the added benefit of providing a mobile testing ground for the Wallet+ deliverables.

-The mobile Wallet will be fully open source and provide a reference For other developers.
+The mobile Wallet will be fully open source (MIT or Apache 2.0 license) and provide a reference For other developers.
 This will be the first open-source self-sovereign identity mobile client and the first identity solution using the EOSIO DID method.

 Due to the limited funding from only being at level 1, this grant proposal only seeks funding to support the development of its first recovery mechanism.
 Other work is not covered in this proposal.
 We will be self-funding as well as receiving external European Horizon 2027 and other funding for the release of the first beta edition of the wallet.
 In future ENF and Pomelo proposals we aim to extend the features of this application and after a proper production launch offered it as a software as a service model for public and private chains.